Call us at (866) 330-1709 In Stock & Shipped Fast All Brands & Products by Quote HVAC Promotions & Seasonal Specials Need Help? Contact Support

 1. The Digital Multimeter (DMM)

-- Voltage (AC/DC): A DMM is used to verify that the proper voltage is being supplied to the HVAC unit and its components.
+• Voltage (AC/DC): Used to verify that the proper voltage is being supplied to the HVAC unit and its components.

-- Resistance (Ohms): Measuring resistance is used to check the integrity of motor windings, heating elements, and fuses.
+• Resistance (Ohms): Used to check the integrity of motor windings, heating elements, and fuses.

-- Continuity: A continuity test is a quick way to check for a complete circuit, such as in a wire or a switch.
+• Continuity: A quick test to check for a complete circuit, such as in a wire or a switch.

-- Capacitance (Microfarads): For HVAC work, a DMM with a capacitance function is essential.
-It is the only way to accurately test the health of motor start and run capacitors, which are a common failure point.
+• Capacitance (Microfarads): For HVAC work, a DMM with a capacitance function is essential.
+It is the only way to accurately test the health of motor start and run capacitors, a common failure point.

 2. The Clamp Meter (Amp Clamp)